casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 As a creative RNN is in its nature not trying to predict an accurate value such as a time series or classification, evaluation of creative RNN is in its nature

+Although accuracy rate might give an objective measure of how well the model predicts a melody note, it is not very informative on how the model performs in context specific terms, namely in how it manages to be musically expressive and use established musical conventions.

+- It was therefore needed to define

 - Approaches to evaluation taken in papers, with refs (.....).
 Magenta refs, Jaques et. al., other papers for magenta.

+This model evaluation definitions are in the field of explainable AI( ref).
+Since the objective measures or parameters captured by the model are not necessarily informative in the application context in the same way coefficients would be in regression, it is necessary to probe the AI model to generate outputs to get a general sense of how the model is performing and reasoning in the subject specific context (ref).

 - Note on explainable AI.

 ### General Model Evaluation

 For the purely generative models, evaluation is based on how well the RNN LSTM model has been able to learn general musical parameters.
 Note sequences were generated based on several different primers, which aimed at